HashimsGitHub/About-Me/README.md

 ---

-*Building the future of enterprise technology through cloud innovation and artificial intelligence.*
+*Building the future of enterprise technology through Cloud innovation and Artificial Intelligence.*

 ---